Brochin5671/statusfer/README.md

 * Like or dislike statuses with the feedback buttons
 * View a status by clicking the View button
 * View a user's profile by clicking on their username
-* View your profile or choose to logout by clicking on your name above the thread
+* View your profile or choose to logout by clicking on Profile
+* When on profile, click Settings if you want to change your username, email, password, or delete your account
 * When logged out, go to Login to access your account again

 ## How It Works